 They would be climbing trees or way up into the barn rafters (I do not recommend this!) or trying to fix or figure out something mechanical or making their sticks into weapons with out the help of a TV to give them ideas.
 We decided early to ditch the TV so we would have time to really ‘do life’.

 A boy needs to know how to get dirty and then clean up!
-I wish I could find the picture of them shoveling manure at my husband’s family’s dairy barn Also, they need to learn to value a good book as much as a romp in the woods!
+I wish I could find the picture of them shoveling manure at my husband’s family’s dairy barn.
+Also, they need to learn to value a good book or grilling steaks as much as a romp in the woods or wrestling each other.

-Boys need to be able to take some risks, to be allowed to get hurt (this took lots of prayer) so they know how to deal with pain and stress, they need to know how to work hard and think critically under the guidance of a manly teacher, they need to be exhorted to holiness in their thought life, and they need to play hard, too.
+Boys need to be able to take some risks, to be allowed to get hurt so they know how to deal with pain and stress.
+They need to know how to work hard and think critically under the guidance of a manly teacher.
+They need to be exhorted to holiness in their thought-life, and they need to play hard, too.
 Boys need to be equipped to be fathers of boys someday!

 “The mind of a child is naturally active, it develops through exercise.
 Give a child plenty of exercise, for body and brain.
 The trouble with our way of educating is that it does not give elasticity to the mind.
 It casts the brain into a mold.
 It insists that the child must accept.
 It does not encourage original thought or reasoning, and it lays more stress on memory than observation.” ~ Thomas A. Edison

-It occurred to me to say that we did/are doing this imperfectly.
-While these photos portray a picture-perfect family, we are not perfect, and I don’t pretend we had/have it all together.
-It was only achieved through much time spent on our knees seeking the way the LORD would have us live.
-Also, please do not use this post to beat your husband over the head.
+It occurred to me to say that we did and still are doing this very imperfectly.
+While these photos might portray a picture-perfect family, we are not perfect – not by a long shot – and I don’t pretend we had or have it all together.
+The grace we are presently experiencing (on and off – Ha) is only achieved through much time spent on our knees.
+We still have so much growing to do.
+Please do not use this post to beat your husband over the head.
 It will only do harm.

 But what if there is no father in the home?

-My heart aches for the mother of boys with no father in the house; please, do not despair!
+My heart aches for the mother of boys with no father in the house; Mama, do not despair!
 2 Corinthians 6: 18 says, “I will be a Father to you, and you will be my sons and daughters, says the Lord Almighty.”
 God can and will be a real Father to you and your children!
-Call on Him for, “Everyone who calls on the name of the Lord will be saved.” ~ Romans 10: 13
+Call on Him for, “Everyone who calls on the name of the Lord will be saved.”
+(Romans 10: 13)